Enhancing Cloud Network Resilience via a Robust LLM-Empowered Multi-Agent Reinforcement Learning Framework: Experiments

 To validate the adaptability of the proposed method to changes in cloud network structure and scale, this section configures experimental scenarios that dynamically transition from Sce1 to Sce4 and Sce7, thereby increasing the network node scale from 30 to 450.
 The adaptability to dynamic changes in network structure and scale is evaluated by comparing the average cumulative reward and jumpstart performance\cite{Zhou2025Mind, taylor2009transfer} of different algorithms.
 Here, jumpstart, calculated as defined in\cite{Zhou2025Mind}, refers to the average cumulative reward obtained by an agent during the first 10 episodes after training begins in a new environment.
 This metric reflects the algorithm's early performance during network dynamic changes, indicating its capability for rapid adaptation to dynamically changing environments.

-Based on the results in Fig.\ref{fig:scale_line}, the adaptability of the CyberOps-Bots framework under dynamic changes in network scale and structure is analyzed as follows.
-As shown in Fig.\ref{fig:scale_line}(a)–(c), during the dynamic transition from Sce1 to Sce4 and then to Sce7, the average cumulative reward of our method (Ours) is significantly higher than those of baseline algorithms.
+As shown in Fig.\ref{fig:scale_line}(a)–(c), during the dynamic transition from Sce1 to Sce4 and then to Sce7, the average cumulative reward of our method is significantly higher than those of baseline algorithms.
 Furthermore, the reward curves converge quickly after each scenario switch and remain stable after 10,000 steps.
-Particularly in the Sce7 scenario (Fig.\ref{fig:scale_line}(c)), where the node scale expands from 30 to 450, although the reward values of IPPO and MAPPO gradually approach our method after 80,000 steps, their convergence is slow, requiring excessively long training cycles.
+Particularly in the Sce7 scenario (Fig.\ref{fig:scale_line}(c)), where the node scale expands from 30 to 450, although the reward values of IPPO and MAPPO gradually approach our method after 80,000 steps, their convergence is slow.

-From the perspective of rapid adaptation capability, Fig.\ref{fig:scale_line}(d) shows the jumpstart performance of each algorithm during the two dynamic transitions, reflecting their ability to quickly leverage prior experience to adapt to the cloud network and initialize strategies.
+Fig.\ref{fig:scale_line}(d) shows the jumpstart performance of each algorithm during the two dynamic transitions, reflecting their ability to quickly leverage prior experience to adapt to the cloud network and initialize strategies.
 Our method achieves the best jumpstart performance, with its values being concentrated and overall higher than those of the baseline algorithms.
 This indicates that the method can rapidly respond to changes in network structure and scale, maintaining high defense effectiveness without retraining.
-This is because the upper-layer LLM agent perceives the network situation via natural language descriptions (Section \ref{sec:perception}), while the lower-layer RL agents only need to focus on local network states.
-Consequently, when the network scale expands, the CyberOps-Bots framework effectively avoids the problem of state space explosion, achieving seamless adaptation to the scaling of the cloud network.
+This is because the upper-layer LLM agent perceives the network situation via natural language descriptions (Section \ref{sec:perception}), mapping diverse network states into a unified IPDRR-based semantic space, while the lower-layer RL agents only need to focus on local network states.
+Consequently, when the network scale expands, the CyberOps-Bots framework effectively avoids the problem of state space explosion, achieving seamless adaptation to the scaling of the cloud network (A2).

-The above results verify the adaptability of the CyberOps-Bots framework to dynamic changes in network scale (A2).
-The framework can maintain stable performance in cloud networks without requiring retraining.